verdigris/splat/doc/splat.rst

 Interpolation and Spline objects
 --------------------------------

+.. automodule:: splat.interpol

-This module contains a set of classes designed to work together and provide polynomial interpolation functionality.
+The :py:mod:`splat.interpol` module contains a set of classes designed to work together and provide polynomial interpolation functionality.
 The principle is to build a continuous function for a given set of input discrete coordinates.
 A :py:class:`splat.interpol.Polynomial` object represents a polynomial function with a series of coefficients.
 It can be calculated by reducing a matrix containing some coordinates using :py:class:`splat.interpol.PolyMatrix`.
 It is usually preferred to use a :py:class:`splat.interpol.Spline` object to create a